 A physiatrist, also known as a physical medicine and rehabilitation (PM&R) physician, is a medical doctor who specializes in diagnosing, treating, and managing injuries, disabilities, and other conditions that affect a person’s physical function and mobility.
 Physiatrists take a holistic approach to patient care, addressing not only the physical aspects of a condition but also its emotional, social, and vocational impacts on a patient’s life.
-You can find some examples of physical medicine to get a better understanding of what a physiatrist deals with.
+You can find some examples of physical medicine to understand better what a physiatrist deals with.

 What Exactly Does a Physiatrist Do?